 Restricted funds are those that have restrictions placed on them by the donor.

 They must be used by the organization only in the designated way.

 Funds can be time-restricted, meaning they have to be used within a certain period of time, or cause-restricted, meaning they have to be put toward a specified reason.

 Nonprofit organizations encounter restricted funds all of the time.

-Most of the funds raised from campaigns other than the annual giving campaign will be restricted.
+Most of the funds raised from other campaigns will be restricted.

 Since your organization is making a specific ask and requesting money for a definite goal, your organization must apply the funds raised within the context of that campaign.

 As you’ve probably guessed, unrestricted funds are those that don’t have donor-imposed restrictions placed on them.